 Dialectical Behavior Therapy and Mindfulness-based CBT are more familiar psychotherapies that utilize mindfulness training (MFT).
 MFT teaches the user to regulate the flow of energy and information in the mind.
 This leads to changes in the patterns of activity in the brain.
-With practice certain patterns and pathways can be inhibited and others amplified.
-Initially this requires effort and is state dependent, but with practice it becomes effortless, a trait.
-MFT helps the user identify separate “streams” of information flow in the mind, to shift attention, and learn the difference between the “bottom-up” experiential input (ie. “Just the facts”) versus the “top-down” chatter of our narrative– the stories and meanings we’ve made up.
+With practice certain patterns and pathways can be inhibited (reduced) and others amplified.
+Initially this requires effort and is dependent upon the brain's chemical state, but with practice it becomes effortless - a trait.
+MFT helps the user identify separate “streams” of information flow in the mind, to shift attention, and learn the difference between the “bottom-up” experiential input (i.e. “Just the facts”) versus the “top-down” chatter of our narrative – the stories and meanings we’ve made up.
 This helps to “objectify” the mind, and separate ourselves (“dis-identify”) from the mental activities of the mind.

-Our patients are slaves of their narrative chatter.
-This contains the negative perceptions, distortions, self-doubts, beliefs about being bad, weak, different.
-When they learn that much of this comes from meanings and interpretations they made up as children, which stick, they can learn to selectively focus on experience and more and more easily disregard the chatter.
+When someone begins MFT after dealing with anxiety and depression, they learn that much of the destructive thought patterns stem from meanings and interpretations they made up as children, which can stick with someone for their entire life, if left unchallenged.
+In MFT, they can learn to selectively focus on experience and more and more easily disregard the chatter.

-For our patients this translates into learning to calm and clear their mind, make better decisions, feel more confident, and be less worried about what others think.
-This improves self-esteem, self-confidence, hope, and generates further initiative and work in other areas, for example skills training, relationship improvement, and helping others.
+For mindfulness trainees, this translates into learning to calm and clear their mind, make better decisions, feel more confident, and be less worried about what others think.
+This improves self-esteem, self-confidence, hope, and generates further initiative and work in other areas; such as skills training, relationship improvement, and helping others.

 Adding mindfulness training to our treatment plans enhances many aspects of what we do, from treatment to relapse prevention to wellness.
-We do not need to teach mindfulness ourselves, instead there are many resources we can refer patients to.
-(See my website www.thepotentmind.com) You may be starting to see how mindfulness can even be applied to medication management.
-More on that next time
+We do not need to teach mindfulness ourselves; instead there are many resources we can refer patients to; Keep an eye out for future resources posted on my website.
+You may be starting to see how mindfulness can even be applied to medication management.
+More on that next time!